ArabWICQatar/TwitterSentimentAnalysisVisualization/README.md

 * The total positive, negative and neutral sentiment for each airline is computed in the computeResults.py .
 The results.csv stored in search-data folder has the number of totalTweets, positive tweets, negative tweets and neutral tweets by airline.

 * The files inside lib folder containing jquery and highcharts.js files are used to generate visualizations.
-Dobuleclik or open the results.html file in a browser to view the visualization for obtained sentiment results.
+Doubleclick or open the results.html file in a browser to view the visualization for obtained sentiment results.